nuxt-cloud/build-scripts/README.md

 # Build Scripts

-Build scripts to build a language specific project and package it to a production ready compressed `app.tgz` artifact.
+Build scripts to build a language specific project and package it to a production ready compressed `.dist/app.tgz` artifact.

 To use the artifact one have to extract package in a clean directory and call `./start` script.